Wayne113/TravelMemories/README.md

 🌍✈️ Your travel memories app helps to record your journeys around the world.

 We can:
-- Save photos in each memory.
+- Add, edit and manage memories, including uploading multiple photos per memory.
-- Set favorite memories
+- Connect to Firebase for real-time sync such as create, update, and delete operations.
-- With 'Featured' to highlight the travel memories
+- Use interactive map pinpoints to display the visited memory locations.
-- View pinpoints of countries/places you have visited on Map